5 Top Things to Do in Kalpitiya in Western Sri Lanka

 ✈️ To get into Sri Lanka by air you will fly into Bandaranaike International Airport (airport code: CMB).

 🛂 Visa requirements: Most visitors will need to apply for a Sri Lanka e-visa (except for nationals of Singapore, Maldives and Seychelles) but this is easily done online via the official e-visa website.
-I don’t recommend getting the visa-on-arrival in Sri Lanka because there are often long lines and you can only pay in cash.
+I don’t recommend getting the visa-on-arrival in Sri Lanka because there are often long lines, and requires you to queue up again in the immigration line.

 💱 Currency: The currency is the Sri Lankan Rupee (LKR), and the exchange rate varies from approximately 325 LKR: 1 USD or 340 LKR: 1 Euro as of October 2023 (this rate continues to be very volatile).
 There are plenty of places to exchange money in Sri Lanka, and there are also ATMs in major cities – I recommend using Bank of Ceylon or Sampath Bank ATMs as they often accept foreign-issued ATM cards.